molily/molily.de/_posts/2019-02-03-testing-angular.md

 ### Testing the counter increment

 In our first Cypress test, we have checked the title of the counter successfully.
-Let us test the counter’s increament feature.
+Let us test the counter’s increment feature.

 The test needs to perform the following steps: